TomBric/stratux-radar-display/README.md

    4. Reboot and log on to your Stratux as user pi, directory /home/pi
    5. Clone the stratux repository by "git clone https://github.com/TomBric/stratux-radar-display.git"
    6. Execute the configuration skript: "/bin/bash stratux-radar-display/image/configure_radar_for_stratux.sh"
+   7. Configure the startup skript "image/stratux-radar.sh": remove the option "-s" and use the corresponding display option with "-d Oled_1in5" or "-d Epaper_3in7"
+   8. Restore the original /etc/network/interfaces (e.g. by "mv /etc/network/interfaces.stratux /etc/network/interfaces")
-   7. Reboot stratux.
+   9. Reboot stratux.
 If everything if installed correctly, the display software will automatically startup.
 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.
    Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use Raspian OS Desktop on a Raspberry ZeroWH.